 Potential Legal Issues

-Not using a solicitor can expose you to various legal issues, including:
+Not using a specialist can expose your family to serious legal and financial consequences:

 | Potential Issue | Description | Consequence |